 1 Let's take a look at the unit cell in VMD.
 If you have not already opened VMD, do so now.
-Open the Tk Console by selecting Extensions → Tk Console.
+Open the Tk Console by selecting Extensions $\rightarrow$ Tk Console.
 Open the directory with the files for this section and load the unit cell by entering the following:

+'''

 cd ''your working directory''

+cd bionano-tutorial-files

 cd 1_build

-mol load pdb unit_cell_alpha.pdb
+mol new unit_cell_alpha.pdb

+'''

-Next, select Graphics \rightarrow Representations....
+Next, select Graphics $\rightarrow$ Representations....
 In the Graphical Representations window, set the Drawing Method to CPK.
 Now we can clearly see the configuration of atoms in the unit cell.
-This configuration of eight nitrogen atoms and six silicon atoms will form the basis for our extended $\mathrm{Si}3\mathrm{N}4$ crystal.
+This configuration of eight nitrogen atoms and six silicon atoms will form the basis for our extended Si3N4 crystal.